algolia/github-repositories-archiver/README.md

-  --only-admin          only consider repositories you can delete --only-private        only consider private repositories --organization <org>  the organization to restrict to --min-months <n>      the minimum number of months since a repository was updated.
+  --only-admin          only consider repositories you can delete --only-private        only consider private repositories --organization <org>  the organization to restrict to --prefix              only consider repos with a specific prefix --min-months <n>      the minimum number of months since a repository was updated.
 Others will be hidden from the list -h, --help            output usage information
 ```